By ProHobby™ | Ecological Systems Authority

 Every feeding event, water change, cleaning session, or equipment adjustment represents a significant perturbation relative to system size.
 In such systems, long-term survival depends entirely on how quickly biological processes respond to disturbance.

-This is why aquariums fail in ways that appear sudden but are actually cumulative — a pattern explored conceptually across multiple articles in https://www.prohobby.in/blog.
+This is why aquariums fail in ways that appear sudden but are actually cumulative — a pattern explored in depth in Why Aquariums Fail — A Systems-Level Diagnosis.

 Static Control vs Biological Regulation